rerun-io/rerun/examples/python/multiprocessing/README.md

 This example demonstrates how to use the rerun with `multiprocessing` to log data from multiple processes to the same Rerun viewer.
 It starts with the definition of the function for logging, the `task`, followed by typical usage of Python's `multiprocessing` library.

 The function `task` is decorated with `@rr.shutdown_at_exit`.
-This decorator ensures that data is flushed when the task completes, even if the normal atexit-handlers are not called at the termination of a multiprocessing process.
+This decorator ensures that data is flushed when the task completes, even if the normal `atexit`-handlers are not called at the termination of a multiprocessing process.

 ```python
 @rr.shutdown_at_exit